What are uranium tailings?

 Web Links from MedlinePlus (National Library of Medicine)

-Addressing Uranium Contamination in the Navajo Nation (Environmental Protection Agency)
+Addressing Uranium Contamination on the Navajo Nation (Environmental Protection Agency)

 Environmental Justice for the Navajo: Uranium Mining in the Southwest (University of Michigan)